 A petition must receive more than half of a majority (50% + 1) to pass.
 For example: with 100 citizens, 51 must vote in favor to pass the ban petition.
 There must be a minimum of 3 citizens present to initiate a petition.

-Petitions that do not reach the required passing majority will expire after 2½ minutes.
-Beginning in build 16, Hermes will issue an expiration warning 30 seconds prior to the petition's expiration.
+Petitions that do not reach the required passing majority will expire after minutes.
+Hermes will issue an expiration warning 30 seconds prior to the petition's expiration3.

 Bot administrators have the capability to void (cancel) petitions.
 Voiding petitions forces the petition to close, assuming it has not already won a majority.
-The command h:petition void is used to void petitions.
+The command h:petition void is used to void petitions; users may use this command to cancel their own petition4.

 Please note that abuse of the petition system may result in you being banned from Hermes.

-Due to abuse, the following changes were introduced in Hermes build 20:
+Due to abuse5, the following changes were introduced in Hermes build 20: